 The intake for the English programme is organised in combination with the one for the regular programme in Dutch.
-If you want to take part in the English programme, please register for the intake on the website of the base year.
-The programme’s next start is in September 2020.

 During the intake procedure clearly indicate that you want to apply for an English bachelor programme.
 You must clearly motivate why the English programme is of extra value to you.
 A decision whether you are eligible for the English programme in Utrecht is taken in consultation with UAF.